Elimination Chamber (2022): Main event

 In the main event, Bobby Lashley defended the WWE Championship against AJ Styles, Brock Lesnar, Riddle, Austin Theory, and Seth "Freakin" Rollins in an Elimination Chamber match.
 Theory and Rollins started the match.
 Rollins performed a powerbomb on Theory into Lashley's pod, resulting in the impact to have incapacitated Lashley just before Riddle was the third entrant to enter the match.
 Styles entered fourth as medical personnel and referees were removing Lashley from the chamber.
-The fifth entrant was supposed to be Lashley, but whether he was eliminated or not is currently unknown, and since Lashley was gone, Lesnar broke through his pod and entered the match, thus Lesnar stole Lashley's number in the Elimination Chamber entry order.
+The fifth entrant was supposed to be Lashley, but since Lashley was gone, Lesnar broke through his pod and entered the match, thus Lesnar stole Lashley's number in the Elimination Chamber entry order.
 Lesnar performed an F-5 on Rollins to eliminate him.
 While Lesnar eliminated Riddle with that same move, commentator Michael Cole stated that Lashley was in concussion protocol, meaning that he would not be back in the match (in reality, Lashley had legitimately injured his shoulder prior to the event and the "concussion protocol" was used to write him out of the match), and a new WWE champion was guaranteed.
 Lesnar performed an F-5 on Styles to eliminate him.
 After Lesnar dominated Theory, Theory performed a low blow, a rolling dropkick, and a DDT on Lesnar for a nearfall.
 Theory climbed to the top of a pod, where Lesnar caught up to him.
 Lesnar slammed Theory into the plexiglass multiple times before performing an F-5 on Theory from the top of the pod.
 Lesnar then pinned Theory to win the WWE Championship for a seventh time, becoming the first Royal Rumble winner to win a world title before WrestleMania.
 WWE then confirmed that his WrestleMania match against Universal Champion Roman Reigns would be a Winner Takes All match to "unify" both the WWE and Universal Championships.